On Its 20th Birthday, 20 Fascinating Facts About Amazon That You Didn't Already Know

 Bezos reportedly fields questions from the public at email@example.com.
 When valid complaints arise, he forwards them to appropriate employees with a simple -- though slightly terrifying -- ‘?’ in the body of each message.

-12. A way with words.according to former employees, include: ‘I’m sorry, did I take my stupid pills today?’ and ‘If I hear that idea again, I’m gonna have to kill myself.’
+12. A way with words.Bezos is also notorious for his angry outbursts at colleagues.
+Some of his most vicious jabs, according to former employees, include: ‘I’m sorry, did I take my stupid pills today?’ and ‘If I hear that idea again, I’m gonna have to kill myself.’

 13. 'Gladiator culture.'